serimmmmm/openmusichistory/bach_wilhelm_friedemann_three_duets_for_two_violas.md

-## The Instrument Used During W.F.Bach's Time
+## The Instrument Used During Wilhelm Fridemann Bach's Time

 <img src="./bach_wilhelm_friedemann_viola.png" alt="instrument" style="width:35%;" />
 W.F.
 Bach played the organ and he also left a piece for violas